intelsdi-x/swan/vagrant/README.md

 - For `virtualbox` provider, vagrant will build all of artifacts by default .

 ### VirtualBox CPUs and RAM values
 Vagrant will set 2 CPUs and 4096 MB RAM for VM by default.
-Developer can override these values with following environmental variables:
+Developer can override these values with the following environmental variables:
 - `VBOX_CPUS` - ***Note: integration tests fail with less than 2***
 - `VBOX_MEM` - ***Note: integration tests tend to crash with less (gcc)***

-***Please be informed that every single glide operation inside VM might affect your host's ~/.glide.***
+***WARNING: Please be informed that every single glide operation inside the VM might affect your host's ~/.glide.***
-By default your local `~/.glide` cache will be used as glide cache inside VM.
+By default your local `~/.glide` cache will be used as your glide cache inside VM.

 ## Troubleshooting
-- The integration tests require cassandra to be running.
+- The integration tests require Cassandra to be running.
 In this environment, systemd is responsible for keeping it alive.
 You can see how it's doing by running `systemctl status cassandra` and `journalctl -fu cassandra`
 - To re-run the VM provisioning shell script manually, do:
   `vagrant destroy -f && vagrant up --no-provision && vagrant ssh` `sudo /vagrant/provision.sh`